‘Bachelor’ Spoilers: Reality Steve Shares Update On Nick Viall, Final Rose Pick

-It is almost time for the finale of ABC’s The Bachelor 2017 season and Nick Viall has whittled his group of bachelorettes down to just Vanessa Grimaldi, Rachel Lindsay, and Raven Gates.
+It is almost time for the finale of ABC’s The Bachelor 2017 season, and Nick Viall has whittled his group of bachelorettes down to just Vanessa Grimaldi, Rachel Lindsay, and Raven Gates.
 Gossip guru Reality Steve has been sharing spoilers all season and he recently gave a status update on the couple that reportedly leaves the final rose ceremony engaged.
 Are they still together?

 As Reality Steve’s Bachelor spoilers have previously detailed, Nick Viall’s final rose goes to Vanessa Grimaldi, he claims, and the two leave Finland engaged.
 Viall and his lady are said to still be engaged, but the buzz is that they have been struggling in their relationship.
 While Reality Steve is always skeptical that a couple from this franchise will stay together for long after their season ends, he seems particularly confident that Nick and Vanessa will split sooner rather than later.